This is the multi-page printable view of this section. Click here to print.

 Installing ServiceWatch Agent

-You can install ServiceWatch Agent to collect custom metrics and logs from monitoring targets.
+You can install the ServiceWatch Agent to collect custom metrics and logs from the monitoring target.

-Metric collection through ServiceWatch Agent is classified as custom metrics and is charged differently from metrics collected by default from each service, so be careful not to set up unnecessary metric collection.
-Make sure to set it up so that only necessary metrics are collected.
+Collecting metrics through the ServiceWatch Agent is classified as custom metrics, and unlike the default metrics collected from each service, it incurs charges, so you should be careful not to configure unnecessary metric collection.
+Make sure to configure it so that only the metrics that need to be collected are collected.

 2. On the Service Home page, click the Agent Setup & Guideline button.
-The Agent Setup & Guideline popup window will open.
+2. Agent Setup & Guideline A popup window opens.

-3. Copy the Installation File URL from the Agent Setup & Guideline popup window and navigate to that address.
-You can download the agent, manager, and configuration files.
+3. Agent Setup & Guideline Copy the installation file URL from the popup window and go to that address.
+3. Agent, manager, and configuration files can be downloaded.

 Reference

-Custom metric and log collection through ServiceWatch Agent is currently available only in Samsung Cloud Platform For Enterprise.
-It will be provided in other offerings in the future.
+Collecting custom metrics and logs via the ServiceWatch Agent is currently available only on Samsung Cloud Platform For Enterprise.
+It will also be available in other offerings in the future.

 1 - Managing Dashboards and Widgets